Who is my advisor?

 How do I change my major?

-Students who wish to change their major should visit the COSM Advisement Center, no appointment necessary, for the required paperwork.
+Students who wish to change their major should visit the College of Science and Mathematics Advisement Center, no appointment necessary, for the required paperwork.
 We will guide you through the process.
 You will need to bring a “What-If Analysis” for the new major with you.
-As this process may take up to 48 hours, please do not wait to visit the COSM Advisement Center to change your major.
+This can be found on your DegreeWorks.
+As this process may take up to 48 hours, please do not wait to visit the College of Science and Mathematics Advisement Center to change your major.

 What is considered full-time for the summer term?